chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 Boy oh boy, there's a lot!
 And I hope by attentional bias, you've learned something. :D

-In the book Sabine give us an example of how two labs constantly give contradictory results when measuring the mass of a particle.
+In the book Sabine gives us an example of how two labs constantly give contradictory results when measuring the mass of a particle.
 Well, in astronomy, sadly, there is also this kind of stuff, it happened when measuring the $H_0$ constant.[^3] See picture below.

 ___(picture here!)___